-An external vendor, Inspira Financial, will process claims for reimbursement from your 2024 FSA account.
+An external vendor, Inspira Financial, processes claims for reimbursement from your Health Care 2025 FSA account.

 If you enroll in a Health Care FSA or Limited Purpose FSA, you'll automatically receive the Inspira Financial Health Spending Account Card.
 The card works like a debit card, only the funds are deducted from your FSA account.
-Your account balance and transaction history are updated in real-time.
-You do not need to file reimbursement claim forms, but you will be asked to provide receipts to verify payments.
+Your account balance and transaction history are updated in real time.
+You do not need to file reimbursement claim forms, but you may be asked to provide receipts to verify payments.

-- Mail your claims directly to Inspira Financial.
-The mailing address is: Inspira Financial P.O.
-Box 8396 Omaha, NE 68108-0396 - Or fax to Inspira Financial toll-free at (855) 703-5305 - Submit claims online: Login at inspirafinancial.com, enter your claim information and fax or upload your receipts. - File Claims using the Inspira Financial Mobile app available from the App Store or Google Play.
+- Mail your claims directly to Inspira Financial at: Inspira Financial P.O.
+Box 8396 Omaha, NE 68108-0396 - Or fax to Inspira Financial toll-free at (855) 703-5305. - Submit claims online: Log in at inspirafinancial.com, enter your claim information, and upload your receipts. - File claims using the Inspira Financial Mobile app available from the App Store or Google Play.

-See the 2024 Flexible Spending Account book for additional claim filing information: hr.umich.edu/fsa-forms-and-documents.
+See the 2025 Flexible Spending Account book for additional information about filing a claim: hr.umich.edu/benefits-wellness/financial/flexible-spending-accounts.

-- For helpful FSA information, visit inspirafinancial.com. - Inspira Financial pays claims on a daily basis - Check your account balance and view transactions. and claim histories at: inspirafinancial.com. - Inspira Financial can directly deposit your reimbursements to your bank account. - View inspirafinancial.com for the FSA tutorial, savings calculator, expense planning worksheets, lists of eligible expense items, frequently asked questions, forms and publications, and IRS forms and publications.
+For helpful FSA information, visit inspirafinancial.com.

+- Inspira Financial pays claims on a daily basis. - Check your account balance, and view transactions and claim histories at inspirafinancial.com. - Inspira Financial can directly deposit your reimbursements to your bank account.